Shifting Lenses: A Marriage of Dance and Technology

-In April 2016, I was lucky enough to catch a video screening of documentation from Shifting Lenses, a solo digital performance installation by May at QUT’s Parer Place in April.
+I was lucky enough to catch a video screening of documentation from Shifting Lenses, a solo digital performance installation by May at QUT’s Parer Place.
 The installation was an immersive, engaging experience that was unlike anything I had ever seen before.

 I was unsure what to expect as I approached the screening, which could only be viewed at night, the darkness illuminating the projected images.
 What was projected saw May as a solo silhouette dancing in front of a shifting backdrop.
 There was a synchronicity between her fluid movements and the digital background.

 Through a Masters by research at QUT, May has been investigating the use of technology and dance.